Gott ist ein Popstar

-"Gott ist ein Popstar" (German for God is a popstar) is the first single from German industrial metal group Oomph! from GlaubeLiebeTod.
+"Gott ist ein Popstar" (German for "God is a pop star") is a song by German rock band Oomph! and the first single from their 2006 album GlaubeLiebeTod.

 Music and lyrics

 The song was written by Dero, Crap, and Flux, with Dero alone writing the lyrics.
-The song is in the key of F# minor at a tempo of 123 bpm.
+The song is in the key of F♯ minor at a tempo of 123 bpm.
 The verses of the song are an excerpt from the Lord's Prayer in German, followed by a bastardization in the second verse.
 For example, the second line "Geheilgt werde dein Name" (Hallowed be thy name), becomes "Geheiligt werde die Lüge" (Hallowed be the lie).
 The chorus of the song features repeated chants of "Gott ist ein Popstar!" followed by lines likening religion to a stage show.
 In order to rhyme better, two of the chorus lines were rewritten for the English version "God is a Popstar" on the Truth or Dare album, rather than being a simple German translation.
 "Der Applaus ist groß" (The applause is great), became "Hear the screaming crowd," and "Ihm gehört die Welt" (The world belongs to him), became "Master of it all."